credativ/hipchat-api/README.md

 ## Configuration
 The HipchatAPI class uses a given .ini file to obtain all information it needs to connect to a corresponding Hipchat room.
-The following example should how the configuration file should look like:
+The following example shows how the configuration file should look like:
 ```
 [hipchat]
 url = https://<URL>